Don’t worry, we’ve all hit the gutter (thankfully, not in a literal sense). Spare some time to go bowling in Hong Kong.

 1. Thunder Bowl

-Sometimes you may get thrown off with how far away some bowling alleys can be, but Thunder Bowl is located right in the vicinity of Kowloon City district – Hung Hom, to be exact.
+You may get thrown off with how far away some bowling alleys can be, but Thunder Bowl is located right in the vicinity of Kowloon City district – Hung Hom, to be exact.
 There are 22 lanes in total, with special VIP rooms with two lit lanes (literally) to add an oomph to your game.
 You can either choose to bowl for an hour or pay per game.

 Thunder Bowl, Shop 2, B1/F, Screen World Site 8, Whampoa Garden, Hung Hom, Hong Kong, p.
 2122 9822